Booting it up

 There is a special user 'distro' with password distro <-- (you need to change) you can login to to get started.
 Or...

-As 'root' create user accounts with the 'adduser' command or whatever you prefer.
+You can create user accounts with the 'sbuser' command or whatever you prefer.

-After the account is set up run 'group-user username' to grant proper access to things like the sound, video, netdev etc...
+Using 'sbuser -a username' will setup a new user with proper access to things like the sound, video, netdev etc...

 Starting the desktop

 To configure the display: From a terminal run the command 'Randr'.
-To reset the background image to fit a new resolution run 'setbg'.
+To change the background image run 'Setbg'.

 To turn on/off session startup scripts run 'sbstartup'.
 Put your own scripts in ~/.config/sb_autostart/ and they will appear in the sbstartup app.